Temporary accommodation buildings and structures code

 Significant penalties can apply for non-compliance.

-If a person believes a temporary accommodation building doesn't meet the code, they can complain to the relevant local government, who can investigate the matter and take any necessary enforcement action or prosecute.
+If a person believes a temporary accommodation building doesn't meet the code, they can notify the relevant local government, who can investigate the matter and take any necessary enforcement action.

 Duration for remaining on site